 Remember, if you have to use plastic bags, you should reuse them as often as possible and then recycle them when you are done.
 Many grocery stores have bins that allow you to return plastic bags and film.

 3. WHEN POSSIBLE, MAKE YOUR OWN FOOD

 After a long day at the office, cooking is not something you would want to do.
 We get it.
 However, take-out often involves a lot more plastic and single use waste than eating at home.
 Remember that processed or premade foods and lots of disposable packaging go hand in hand.
 Natural, local ingredients are healthier for your health and the environment.

 Recent studies have shown that tiny fibers made from synthetic fabrics are being emitted into the water supply of aquatic animals.
 It is possible to reduce the amount of tiny fibers entering our water streams by choosing clothes made from natural fibers like cotton, hemp, linen and wool.
 Polyester, for example, is made from synthetic material.

 5. GET A GREEN CLEANING ROUTINE

 You will likely find a lot of cleaning products in your cabinets that you don’t use or chemical heavy products that you’re not wanting to continue using.
 There are only a few products that you really need to clean your entire home which makes living sustainably simple.
-Keeping a citric acid based multipurpose cleaner, cleaning vinegar, and hydrogen peroxide will cover all your cleaning needs across many different rooms and situations.
+Keeping a citric acid based multipurpose cleaner will cover all your cleaning needs across many different rooms and situations.

 Annie Leonard, a notable American proponent for sustainable living, said: